 Once Again: How Does It Work

 Let us consider a typical situation.
 A user of a blockchain-based platform requests a transaction, for instance, a payment transfer for real estate property.
-Firstly, the requested transaction is sent to a peer-to-peer network, which consists of a great many of computers called nods.
-Then, applying smart algorithms, the network of nods validates the transaction, encrypting it.
-Next step is to integrate the transaction with other one by creating a new block of data for the ledger.
+Firstly, the requested transaction is sent to a peer-to-peer network consisting of many computers called nods.
+Then, applying smart algorithms, the network of nodes validates the transaction, encrypting it.
+The next step is to integrate the transaction with another one by creating a new data block for the ledger.
 Once this block is created, it is added to the existing blockchain database.

 Problem: Real estate industry has long been a sphere of business for the rich.
 The barriers to entry in this sphere have always been very high, with access granted only to “well-resourced” individuals and organizations.
-Moreover, people working in real estate have to cope with numerous requirements and fees from banks, governments and other third parties.
+Moreover, people working in real estate must cope with numerous requirements and fees from banks, governments, and other third parties.

-Problem: A real estate business is extremely prone to high level of corruption and dishonesty.
-According to the United Nations, from 800 billion to 2 trillion USD dollars is laundered globally every single year, of which the biggest part comes from real estate operations..
-According to the estimates of the United Nations this figure is in the region of $1.6 trillion per year.
+Problem: A real estate business is extremely prone to high levels of corruption and dishonesty.
+According to the United Nations, from 800 billion to 2 trillion USD dollars is laundered globally every year, of which the biggest part comes from real estate operations.
+According to the estimates of the United Nations, this figure is in the region of $1.6 trillion per year.

-Solution: Blockchain significantly increases the level of transparency, offering more transparent record keeping systems for real estate entities and assets.
+Solution: Blockchain significantly increases transparency, offering more transparent record-keeping systems for real estate entities and assets.

 Low Transactional Speed

 Solutions: As already mentioned, blockchain technology eliminates the influence of third parties, allowing direct transactions.
-It also helps to reduce time required for the fulfilment of formalities.
+It also helps to reduce the time required for the fulfillment of formalities.
 Moreover, storing all the property-related data allows investors to make more informative decisions and reduce the time spent on property study.